Workers with bipolar disorders can be as productive and successful as any other worker.

 When Does an Employee Need to Disclose a Disability?

 There is no right time to disclose a disability – every situation is different.
 Employees only need to disclose a disability if they need reasonable, work-related accommodation.
 The U.S. Department of Labor (DOL) suggests that employees make the decision to discuss their disability when it works for them – whether that is during the interview process, after a job has been offered, or not at all.
-Disclosure of a disability is protected by the Equal Employment Opportunity Commission (EEOC).
+Disclosure of a disability is protected by the EEOC.

 What is Bipolar Disorder?